Volga German Origins: Questions and Answers

 Question: I know that I have ancestors who lived in a Volga German village, but I don’t see that surname on the Surnames page on the Volga Germans web site.
 Why isn’t my surname listed there?

 - Answer: The purpose of the “Surnames with Confirmed Pre-Volga Origins” page on the Volga Germans web site is to share research that has been done to document exactly where a specific family came from prior to emigrating to Russia.
-The list does not include every Volga German surname, only those that have a proven origin location.
-If you know of research documenting a specific family’s origin location, please let us know so we can add it to the web site.
+The list does not include every Volga German surname.
+If you have done research proving a specific family’s origin location, please let us know so we can add it to the web site.

-Question: The First Settlers List (FSL) for my Volga German village includes the name of the place that my family came from.
+Question: The 1767 Census a/k/a First Settlers List (FSL) for my Volga German village includes the name of the place that my family came from.
 Can’t I just assume this information is correct?

 Question: I have a copy of the Stumpp book, and I found the name of an ancestor there, along with the place that they came from.
 Is that information correct?